BrainSpate Logo

 Steps to Organize the Catalog in Shopify

 Organizing your catalog effectively ensures that customers can navigate your store with ease.
-Shopify provides intuitive navigation tools to organize your catalog logically and user-friendly.
+Shopify provides intuitive navigation tools to organize your catalog logically and in a user-friendly way.
 Once collections are created, you can organize them into a catalog format that is easy for customers to navigate.

 Using the Navigation Menu: